CSRG-Group/dcs-notes.github.io/part5.md

-# Inheritance, Abstract Classes, and Interfaces
+# Inheritance, Abstract Classes, nd Interfaces

 _A huge thank you to **Justin Tan** for contributing this post._